visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 The modal dialog

 1. can be triggered from multiple places
-2. is able to receive context specific variables
+2. is able to receive props
-3. is able to provide feedback to the place where it was triggered
+3. is able to provide events
-4. is rendered only once even if used in multiple places
+4. is rendered only once when used in multiple places

 ## 💎 Developer Experience

 In addition to the minimum requirements we would also like to get a great DX by

 1. providing a simple api
-2. offering type safety for a dialog's accepted context and feedback
+2. offering type safety for a dialog's accepted props and events

 ## Defining the API